 Watchpoints

 Aranik’s significance lies in its potential, not its current state.
-The absence of operational indicators makes it a useful negative reference: any activity from AS210288 would signal a new network participant, likely requiring rapid assessment of routing policy, origin, and intent.
+The absence of operational indicators makes it a useful negative reference: any activity from AS210288 would signal a new network entity, likely requiring rapid assessment of routing policy, origin, and intent.
 Until then, the profile is a tripwire, not an actor.

 Observe for first BGP announcement from AS210288; any announcement would shift the entity from dormant speculation to active routing concern, necessitating immediate evaluation of prefix origin, peer relationships, and registry alignment.